The Boulevard of the Allies

 Second Avenue from Grant to Ross Street after widening in 1921.

 The first phase was the widening of Second Avenue from Liberty Avenue, near the Point, to Ross Street.
-The road was widened to a width of seventy feet, and included the installation of one of the first interconnected traffic signal systems was installed a month later (November 13) on the Boulevard downtown as an experiment.
-This initial roadwork was completed in August, 1921.
-Work then began on the next phase, which would extend the road from Ross Street, along the Monongahela River, to Forbes Avenue in southern Oakland.
+The road was expanded to a width of seventy feet, and included the installation of an interconnected traffic signal system, one of the first of its kind in the country.
+This experimental system was installed and operational by November 13.

 The low-level route proposed in 1919